 Kermit’s first implementation was Kermit-20, written by Bill Catching in PDP-10 assembly language for the University’s DECSYSTEM-20.
 On April 29, 1981 the first Kermit file transfer was done on the DECSYSTEM by two sessions of Kermit-20 across two serial ports.
 Soon afterwards, the Kermit-80 program was written on the Intertec Superbrain in Intel 8080 Assembly Language, again by Bill Catchings.
 In June the Kermit-80 exchanged files with Kermit-20, making local storage of large systems files a practical reality.

-Kermit-80 was next adapted by Digital Equipment Corporation for the DEC VT-180, followed by support of many other CP/M computers.
+Kermit source code was always available for organizations to join in on porting the software to other computers.
+For instance, Kermit-80 was adapted by Digital Equipment Corporation for the DEC VT-180, a CP/M adaptation of a DEC terminal.
 When the IBM PC was released, Kermit-80 was converted to an MSDOS version.
 Remarkable new features later contributed in 1985.
 When Bill Catchings left the University, Frank da Cruz continued on, adding numerous features and optimizations.
 Over the next several decades organizations and individuals worldwide contributed to porting efforts that brought a version of Kermit to hundreds of computer models and their numerous operating systems, written in over 36 computer languages.
-Users could obtain most all but two versions of Kermit for free, simply by request.
-Two required licenses- E-Kermit which can be integrated into other software and firmware, and the Windows version, Kermit 95, which was also offered as a shrink-wrapped commercial product.
+Most versions of Kermit were available for free, simply by request.
+Two exceptions were E-Kermit, a version that could be integrated into other software and firmware, and the Windows version, Kermit 95, which was offered as a shrink-wrapped commercial product.